Drone-FYP2021-PolyU-EIE/Gazebo-simulation/README.md

 2021-9-4 upload plot_csv.py which can povide the visual animate 3d plot from csv file data

-2021-9-5 update camera_calibration.launch, spawn.launch and field_realsense.launch to provide Gazebo world frame
+2021-9-5 update camera_calibration.launch, spawn.launch and field_realsense.launch to visualize the drone model in rviz and correct the right tf between the drone and the world